 Data Quality and Accuracy

 With all its power, e-commerce analytics also brings a few hurdles.
 First up is data quality.
-Bad data leads to bad decisions.
+Insufficient data leads to bad decisions.
 Make sure your tags are firing properly, your metrics are consistent, and your tools are synced.
 Always validate your numbers and regularly audit your tracking setup.

 Handle Large Volumes of Data